My Favorite Programming Fonts

 Supports a wide Unicode range and has an italic variant.
 The Courier Prime fonts are completely free under the SIL Open Font License (OFL).

 If you like really sharp fonts that work well under 9pt, then Monoid is an excellent choice.
-It is open source, supports ligatures, Powerline symbols, and has several styles and settings that can be tweaked when when downloading.
+It is open source, supports ligatures, Powerline symbols, and has several styles and settings that can be tweaked when downloading.

 I haven't personally spent much time with Monoid, but it looks really good and I've heard some really positive things about it.
 And it has over 2,000 stars on GitHub!